KhawerAbbas7/Aucbot/README.md

 <br>**Required Permission/role to run this command** :- Administrator

 # Management Commands
+### seturgif
+You can set your personalized gifs, pictures.
+Which will be later shown in squad, balance commands and when someone tries to sell you.
+You need a direct link to the gif/picture.
+To know about direct links https://www.wikihow.com/Get-the-URL-for-Pictures
 ### prefix
 It's a command where you can your server's prefix for the bot.
 Default is $.
 <br>**Required Arguments** :- <prefix>